Overview: Much of economics relies on a simple premise: incentives matter. This lesson explains why.

 Below are five questions about this concept.
 Choose the one best answer for each question and be sure to read the feedback given.
 Click “next question” to move on when ready.

-Explain that people, businesses, and governments respond to positive and negative incentives in predictable ways.
+Explain that individuals, businesses, and governments respond to positive and negative incentives in predictable ways.